guettli/why-i-like-django-and-sap/README.md

 Some of the SAP docs are not available online.
 For example "SAP NetWeaver Remote Function Call (RFC) Software Development Kit (SDK)" can be downloaded here https://support.sap.com/en/product/connectors/nwrfcsdk.html#section_1291717368
 This means I can't find this content if I use my favorite search engine, since my favorite search engine does index only web pages which are available online, not my local disk.

+I want to know the maximum size of xstring.
+The datatype xstring is like bytes in Python, it is made to contain binary data.
+If you google for "max length xstring abap" you results pointing to form posts.
+None of them points to the canonical upstream docs.
+That's all "according to hearsay", it is guessing (something you should avoid in information technology).

 ## SAP Notes are never part of a google search result

 SAP notes are only visible if you have login for the "SAP ONE Support Launchpad".
 This means you favorit search engine can't index them.